strawberries growing in a raised bed with a mesh cover draped over top to protect from critters and birds

 I posed the question over on Instagram: what’s the easiest way to cover so many bunches of grapes?
 It was great to hear how all of you are protecting your fruit!
 Large (wine-sized) organza bags were a logical option for grapes, but they seemed a little pricey to cover all the bunches of grapes.
 I thought we had 50-75 bunches, but it is looking like more than that!

 The plan?
-Brown paper bags held closed with clothespins.
+I plan to cover my grape bunches with brown paper bags held closed with clothespins.
 I already have clothespins in my garden shed for my DIY Fabric Row Covers too!
 What do you think?

 Update 2024: sad news, the brown paper bags didn’t work out as great as I’d hoped.
 We harvested a lot of grapes that year, but many of the bunches didn’t get airflow and seemed to get mildew and go bad.
 I suspect the brown bags didn’t allow enough air.
 Maybe mesh would work better?
 I’m not really sure.
 Furthmore, that grapevine died after we had irrigation issues last year, so I had to start over.
 Oh the ups and downs of gardening!